LMN-Marburg/bids_script/README.md

 # bids_script
-Script to get data from the folder into BIDS
+Script to get data from the server into BIDS